kronicle114/shopping-cart/README.md

 # Shopping Cart App
 An interactive shopping cart application using HTML, CSS, and JavaScript.

-## Installing
-* Clone the repo
-    * In your terminal, navigate to the directory you want the shopping cart app to be saved by typing `cd <directory_name>`.
-Then press Enter
-    *  Clone the repo by

 ## Project
 Each item must have:
 * A title, img, item description